-Ahmet Tanhan is an exciting emerging scholar focused on Muslim mental health at individual, group, community, and global levels to enhance utilization of mental health services to increase well-being of Muslims and address biopsychosocial issues from a comprehensive and contextual perspective.
-He completed his doctorate in Counseling and Counselor Education at the University of North Carolina at Greensboro (UNC Greensboro), one of the best counseling departments in the U.S. He was the inaugural recipient of the IMMH Altalib Family Foundation Young Investigator Award.
+Ahmet Tanhan is an exciting emerging scholar focused on Muslim mental health at individual, group, community, and global levels to enhance utilization of mental health services to increase wellbeing of Muslims and address biopsychosocial issues from a comprehensive and contextual perspective.
+He completed his doctorate in Counseling and Counselor Education at the University of North Carolina at Greensboro (UNC Greensboro), one of the best counseling departments in the United States.
 He currently works as an Assistant Professor at the counseling department at Adiyaman University (ADYU) in Turkey.
 He also collaborates on research with the counseling department at UNC Greensboro and founded/supervises the Research Association of Muslims at UNC Greensboro (RAM@UNCG), which helps the Muslim community address crucial issues by facilitating research for the Muslim community in the area and utilizing the results to advocate for the quality of life for Muslims.

 Research and Contribution to the Muslim Mental Health Discourse

-Dr. Tanhan has focused on enhancing the utilization of mental health services among Muslims both in the U.S. and Turkey.
+Dr. Tanhan has focused on enhancing the utilization of mental health services among Muslims both in the United States and Turkey.
 He established how the use of Acceptance and Commitment Therapy (ACT) is one of the most appropriate therapies for use with Muslim clients.
-For his dissertation, Ahmet developed a thorough concept map and a contextual theoretical framework for how Muslims in Southeastern United States approach mental health issues and the use of formal mental health services.
+For his dissertation, Dr. Tanhan developed a thorough concept map and a contextual theoretical framework for how Muslims in Southeastern United States approach mental health issues and the use of formal mental health services.
 The most important finding of the dissertation was that the Muslim participants valued both contemporary and traditional (spiritual, cultural) biopsychosocial scientific approaches to address mental health issues (Tanhan, 2017).
-In another study (Tanhan & Francisco, 2019), Ahmet and have have constructed a comprehensive list of psychosocial issues faced by college-affiliated Muslims in the U.S., for which he was awarded the Altalib Foundation Innovative Scholar Award at the 11th Annual Muslim Mental Health Conference at Tempe, AZ.
+In another study, Tanhan & Francisco (2019) have constructed a comprehensive list of psychosocial issues faced by college-affiliated Muslims in the U.S., for which he was awarded the Altalib Foundation Innovative Scholar Award at the 11th Annual Muslim Mental Health Conference at Tempe, AZ.

-Ahmet also established a mental health clinic/center at Adiyaman University (ADYU) in Turkey.
-This was designed to serve Muslim college students and gradually extend to the overall general public, to train new counselors from a more clinical and effective supervision training model, and to conduct research.
+Dr. Tanhan also established a mental health clinic at Adiyaman University (ADYU) in Turkey.
+This was designed to serve college students and gradually extend to the overall general public, to train new counselors from a more clinical and effective supervision training model, and to conduct research.
 The center has been an important presence at the university both with its service and research.
 In 2018, the center served more than 1000 clients and conducted research on supervision in counseling, depression, anxiety, and quality of life.

 Areas for Potential Collaboration and Mentoring